CrimsonAS/systrace/README.md

 Note!
 This code has absolutely no API or ABI stability guarentees.
 It also has no stability guarentees in general, but it probably won't eat your pet dog.

+# Useful handy hints

+* `adb install` will get an apk on the device
+* `adb shell am force-stop org.myfoo.mybar` will stop the process
+* `adb shell am start -n org.myfoo.mybar/myActivity.Thing.Here` will start it
+* `systrace.py --time=20 -o mynewtrace.html sched gfx view wm app --timeout=120
+--collection-timeout=120 --buf-size=102400` will help you trace it (add more buffer as needed, depending on the amount of tracing you do, and the number of seconds you collect for).